team-friendo/signalboost/README.md

 make _.unlock
 ```

-which runs `./bin/blackbox/decrypt_all_files` to get you what you need.
+which runs `./bin/blackbox/decrypt_all_files` to upack our .env and other configuration files to get you what you need.

 **GOTCHA WARNING:** if you are running an older version of debian or ubuntu (which defaults to gpg v1 instead of gpg v2), you will get inscrutable errors when trying to invoke blackbox.
 This can be fixed by installing `gpg2` and then invoking blackbox with `GPG=gpg2 ./bin/blackbox/decrypt_all_files`

-###(4) Run Setup
+### (4) Run Setup

-This will build signalboost's docker containers, install its node dependencies, create its database, and run migrations:
+This will build Signalboost's docker containers, install its node dependencies, create its database, and run migrations:

 ``` shell
 make _.setup
 ```

-This will take a moment the first time it runs as downloads the docker images and other resources.
+It will take a moment the first time it runs as it downloads the docker images and other resources.

-###(5) Stop and start the signalboost App in dev mode
+### (5) Stop and start the Signalboost App in dev mode

-Now you should be able to start up signalboost.
-We provide a few really simple make commands for these tasks.
+Now you should be able to start up Signalboost.
+We provide a few really simple `make` commands for these tasks.

 Run the app in dev mode with:

 ``` shell
 make dev.up
 ```

+Assuming everything worked as expect so far you should see a log output as the docker container start up and towards the end you should see Something like `[Signalboost  xxxxxx] > Signalboost running!`

 To shut the app down gracefully (can take a while for all containers to spin down):